yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

 Here we will introduce the essentials to get you started quickly using Behavior Graph.

-You can immediately get started using our [preconfigured tutorial](https://stackblitz.com/edit/js-hajxuw?file=index.js) page on __Stackblitz__.
-At the time of writing, this only works with Google Chrome browser.
-Go there.
-Select the `index.js` file on the left.
+The recommended way to get started is to use our [preconfigured tutorial site](https://jsfiddle.net/slevin11/k2g6fov0/2/).

+If you prefer to set up your own environment please see the [Quick Start page]({{< ref quickstart >}}).
-Then click on `Console` in the bottom right of the screen to open the Javascript console.
+Make sure to open up the Javascript console.
-You will type your code into the editor in the middle.

-_Do tutorial video for stack blitz_

-Alternatively, if you know how to get a Javascript or Typescript environment up and running, Behavior Graph is a single import away.
-Check the [Quick Start]() Documentation for where you can access Behavior Graph.
-[Codepen]() and [JSFiddle]() will also work.
+That is where we will generate our output.

 ## Hello, World!

 Type in the following into the editor.
-You will gain more by typing it, as it forces you to think about each line more.
+You will gain more by typing it, as it forces you to think about each line.

 {{< highlight javascript >}}